discoverygarden/islandora_paged_content_pdf_batch/README.md

 ## Introduction

-This module implements a batch framework, as well as a basic ZIP ingester.
+This module extends the [Islandora Batch](https://github.com/islandora/islandora_batch) framework to facilitate the ingestion of a ZIP filled with one or more PDFs into paged content and individual page objects.

 The ingest is a two-step process: